milosrancic/color-game/README.md

 How to play:

-A color's RGB value indicates its red, green, and blue intensity.
-Each intensity value is on a scale of 0 to 255.

-Your task is to guess the correct square based on those RGB values.

-There are three modes: Easy (3 squares), Hard (6 squares) and Insane (9 squares).
+A color's RGB value indicates its red, green, and blue intensity. <br> Each intensity value is on a scale of 0 to 255.<br> Your task is to guess the correct square based on those RGB values. <br>There are three modes: Easy (3 squares), Hard (6 squares) and Insane (9 squares).

 Good luck :)